Padmeshwaraan/VLSI-Experiments-1/README.md

  EXP.NO- 1

-DATE-
+DATE : 06.02.2024

  SIMULATION AND IMPLEMENTATION OF LOGIC GATES AND 4 BIT ADDER & SUBTRACTOR

 AIM: To simulate and synthesis Logic Gates, Adders and Subtractor using VIVADO